Computer Science GCSE

 WJEC is delighted to announce that WJEC GCSE Computer Science is now included in the EBacc measure.

 Specimen assessment materials (SAMs) are now available on our documents page.
-This material, based on the original specimen assessments, have been developed to give examples of a range of question types.
+This material, based on the original specimen assessments, has been developed to give examples of a range of question types.

 The Computer Science controlled tasks for candidates entering in summer 2016 are available here.